sura2903/AA228Roomba/README.md

 --method takes in 'sarsa' or 'qlearning'
 --scenario takes any of the pre-defined scenarios in /test_scenarios --log-transitions logs the result into csv files

+## Running plots
+python compare_methods.py
+Hardcode csv file names in the python file so adjust as needed